paula18/Project4-Rasterizer/README.md

 -------------------------------------------------------------------------------
 Back Face Culling
 -------------------------------------------------------------------------------
-The way I implemented back face culling has not effect of the performance.
+The way I implemented back face culling has not effect on the performance.
 Whether this feature is turned ON or OFF does not affect the rate of the rasterizer.
 I tested this feature on the bunny, the cow and the Buda.
 The FPS stay the same.

 -------------------------------------------------------------------------------
 Anti-Aliasing